 - 3.1 A minimum number of team roster players is waived and all teams may pick up players as necessary.
 No game is to be forfeited due to not having sufficient players. - 3.1.C.3 Any active player in the division may serve as a pickup player.
-There is no limitation on first or second round draft picks not being eligible as pickup players. - 3.1.G Pickup players may play any defensive position. - 7.1.D Pickup players may serve as courtesy runners.
+There is no limitation on first or second round draft picks not being eligible as pickup players. - 3.1.F.2 The maximum number of bases that a pickup player is allowed in an at bat is unlimited. - 3.1.G Pickup players may play any defensive position.